Alone (TV series): General rules in all seasons

 Contestants are dropped off in a remote wilderness area, far enough apart to ensure that they will not come in contact with one another.
 The process begins in mid- to late autumn; this adds time pressure to the survival experience as the approaching winter causes temperatures to drop and food to become scarce.
 Although terrains may differ in each contestant's location, the drop-off zones are assessed in advance to ensure a similar distribution of local resources is available to each contestant.

 Contestants each select 10 items of survival gear from a pre-approved list of 40, and are issued a kit of standard equipment, clothing and first aid/emergency supplies.
 They are also given a set of cameras to document their daily experiences and emotions.
 Attempting to live in the wild for as long as possible, the contestants must find food, build shelters, and endure deep isolation, physical deprivation and psychological stress.

 Contestants who wish to withdraw from the competition for any reason (referred to as "tapping out") may signal a rescue crew using a provided satellite telephone.
 In addition, medical professionals conduct periodic health checks on the contestants and may, at their discretion, disqualify and evacuate anyone they feel is unable to continue participating safely.
-The last remaining contestant wins a $500,000 cash prize.
+The last remaining contestant wins a $500,000 (USD) cash prize.
 Contestants are warned that the show might last for up to a year.

 Pairs format (Season 4)

 Season 4 was also filmed in Northern Vancouver Island but included a team dynamic.
 Fourteen contestants, consisting of seven family-member pairs, were individually dropped off in remote areas of Northern Vancouver Island.
 The two members of each team chose 10 items of survival gear to be equally divided between them.
 The team chose one member to be taken to a campsite; the other began approximately 10 mi away and was required to hike to the site, using only a compass and bearing to find the way.
 If either member tapped out or was medically evacuated, his/her partner was disqualified as well.
-The last remaining team won the $500,000 prize.
+The last remaining team won the $500,000 (USD) prize.